GabyUSTC/lds-homepage/content/authors/gangyizhang/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Gangyi Zhang (张刚毅) is a fourth year PhD student at the School of Data Science in the University of Science and Technology of China (USTC).
+Gangyi Zhang is a fourth year PhD student at the School of Data Science in the University of Science and Technology of China (USTC).

 He is a member of the [Lab for Data Science (LDS)](http://data-science.ustc.edu.cn/main.htm) under the guidance of [Xiangnan He](http://staff.ustc.edu.cn/~hexn/).
 His research interests center around developing and improving conversational recommendation systems.